-How to Cook Duck Breast
+How to Pan Sear Duck Breast

-After searing the skin side of the duck breast its time to turn the breast over to the other side and cook for an additional 3 to 5 minutes for rare to medium-rare (125°F – 130°F on an instant-read thermometer).
+After searing the skin side of the duck breast it’s time to turn the breast over to the other side and cook for an additional 3 to 5 minutes for rare to medium-rare (125°F – 130°F on an instant-read thermometer).
 And this is where I usually run into problems with friends that have never had rare duck breast.

-Usually, for my first timers and staunch no pink meat eaters, I cook the duck breast a little longer.
+Usually, for my first-timers and staunch no-pink meat eaters, I cook the duck breast a little longer.
 Cooking the seared duck breast for my wife falls into this category, so you won’t see much pink in the duck in my pictures.

 **Make sure you have good ventilation in your kitchen when pan-searing any meats or seafood.

 When you dine out, unless you specify the duck temperature you will be served medium rare to rare duck breasts.
 This gets kind of confusing for most people because we have been raised to cook all poultry completely to avoid problems.

 As with any poultry, there’s always the chance that duck harbors harmful bacteria.
 But cooking duck is different than cooking chicken and turkey because it’s considered to be red meat.
 And as with other red meats, some people prefer to eat duck that’s cooked medium or medium-rare.
 The choice is yours.

-So now that I’ve taken the mystery out of cooking duck it’s time to get into your kitchen and give it a try.
+So now that I’ve taken the mystery out of cooking duck, it’s time to get into your kitchen and give it a try.

 You’ll be surprised at how many of your favorite grocers carry duck breasts.
 It’s becoming a popular item for home cooks as well as restaurants.